cpacker/MemGPT/memgpt/autogen/README.md

     {
         "model": "dolphin-2.1-mistral-7b",  # this indicates the MODEL, not the WRAPPER (no concept of wrappers for AutoGen) "api_base": "http://127.0.0.1:5001/v1",
-        "api_key": "NULL", # this is a placeholder, "api_type": "open_ai",
+        "api_key": "NULL", # this is a placeholder "api_type": "open_ai",
     },
 ]